scottypeterson420/mont-ror-builds/README.md

 end
 ```

-Set process status attribute to `nil` to disable the behavior. `nil`.
+Set process status attribute to `nil` to disable the behavior.
 ### Skipping the processed records
 In some cases, it's desirable to skip already processed records.
 You can enable this behavior by declaring `without_processed` within the `schema` block.
 When declared, the processing dataset query will be extended with a condition that excludes already processed records.
 ```ruby